 When we closed our eyes at these two modern coffee shops, we could have been anywhere in the world.
 We opened them and were happy to be sipping coffee in a Saigon cafe.

 Aha Cafe has multiple locations.
 We drank at the one located at 92 Phạm Ngọc Thach, Phượng 6, Hồ Chí Minh, Vietnam.

 L’Usine is located at 70A-70B-68 Lê Lợi, Bến Thành, quân 1, Ho Chi Minh City, Vietnam.

 The Workshop is located at 3 / F pq 1, 27 Ngô Đức kẻ, Bến Nghe, Ho Chi Minh City, Vietnam.

-How much Pho you can eat in a day?
-Here are some ideas of what to do in Saigon between bowls:
+How much Pho can you can slurp in a day?
+Here are some ideas of what to do when you’re not eating in Saigon: